Olocufier/HABSlib/README.md

 ## Contact

-If you have any questions or need support, please open an issue on GitHub or contact info@habs.ai.
+If you have any questions or need support, please open an issue on GitHub or contact dev@habs.ai.